xonixx/makesure/Makesure.md

 27. [ ] support @silent mode and flag `-s`
 28. [ ] allow override @define-s

----
+## Ideas proved not to work
-Idea with stupid_flush is broken: TODO
+ - Idea with stupid_flush (which just sends 65K spaces to shell pipe) is broken:
+    - we can't handle correctly the situation when bash fails for wrong command, and we keep sending to broken pipe